 Modric wins 1st Ballon d’Or to end Messi and Ronaldo’s reign

-PARIS (AP) — Luka Modric won the Ballon d’Or award for the first time on Monday, ending the 10-year dominance of Lionel Messi and Cristiano Ronaldo.
+PARIS (AP) — Luka Modric ended the long reign of Lionel Messi and Cristiano Ronaldo by winning the Ballon d’Or for the first time on Monday, while another first saw Norwegian forward Ada Hegerberg win the inaugural women’s trophy.

+Messi and Ronaldo had won every Ballon d’Or since 2008, and usually fought only each other for the greatest recognition among soccer’s elite.
+Women’s fight for recognition on the biggest stage took a big step with Hegerberg’s award.

 Modric won the Champions League with Real Madrid and then guided Croatia to the World Cup final in July.
-He was voted player of the tournament.
+The midfielder was voted player of the tournament.

 “As a kid we all have dreams.
 My dream was to play for a big club and win important trophies,” Modric said.
 “The Ballon d’Or was more than just a dream for me and it is really an honor and a privilege to hold this trophy.”

-Ronaldo was second in the Ballon d’Or followed by France forward Antoine Griezmann.
-France’s teen star, Kylian Mbappe, was fourth in the polling.
-Brazil star Neymar, who was third last year, was a lowly 12th despite a domestic treble with Paris Saint-Germain.
+Ronaldo was second in the polling followed by France forward Antoine Griezmann.
+France’s teen star, Kylian Mbappe, was fourth.
+Brazil star Neymar was third last year but only 12th this time.
+Messi was fifth in the voting, having been runner-up to Ronaldo the past two years and in the top three every year since 2007.
+Modric had never previously been in the top three.

 “2018 is a dream year for me,” the 33-year-old Modric said.
 “Throughout my career I realized hard work, persistence and belief in yourself in difficult moments are the foundations of success.”

-Modric’s father was shown on the big screen during the ceremony at the imperious Grand Palais in Paris, wiping away tears.
+Modric’s father was shown on the big screen wiping away tears during the ceremony at the imperious Grand Palais in Paris.

 Ronaldo missed out on a record sixth award, which would have moved him one ahead of Messi.
 The last player to win it before those two started dominating world soccer awards was Brazil midfielder Kaka with AC Milan in 2007.